ethereum/consensus-specs/specs/_features/eip7547/beacon-chain.md

 def notify_new_inclusion_list(self: ExecutionEngine,
                               inclusion_list_request: NewInclusionListRequest) -> bool:
     """
-    Return ``True`` if and only if the transactions in the inclusion list can be succesfully executed starting from the execution state corresponding to the `parent_block_hash` in the inclusion list summary.
+    Return ``True`` if and only if the transactions in the inclusion list can be successfully executed starting from the execution state corresponding to the `parent_block_hash` in the inclusion list summary.
 The execution engine also checks that the total gas limit is less or equal that ``MAX_GAS_PER_INCLUSION_LIST``, and the transactions in the list of transactions correspond to the signed summary